A Complete Guide to the Different Types of Glass Used in Display Case Manufacturing

 • Affordable and widely available

-• Supplied in a range of thicknesses
+• Available in multiple thicknesses

 • Suitable for low-risk environments